dathbe/MMM-Rest/README.md

 # Module: MMM-Rest

+**PLEASE NOTE THAT THE LOCATION OF THIS REPOSITORY HAS RECENTLY CHANGED.
+PLEASE UPDATE YOUR INSTALLATIONS.**

 The `MMM-Rest` module is a [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) addon.
 This module collects data via HTTP calls and displays it on your mirror in a table.